dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 The Wrong-Sender POST provides a strong hint to the mailer that the address to which the message was sent was valid, and could in principle be used as a way to test whether an email address is valid.
+It also may expose the recipient's location and ISP via IP address.
 However, unlike passive methods like embedding tracking pixels, the mechanism proposed here takes an active user action.
-Nonetheless, MUAs ought only expose this Wrong Recipient option if relatively confident that the email is not spam, using signals such as a valid DMARC record and passing DKIM & SPF checks.
+Nonetheless, MUAs ought only expose this Wrong Recipient option if relatively confident that the email is not spam.

 A sender with a guessable URI structure and no use of either signed parameters or a UUID would open themselves up to a malicious party POST'ing email credentials for victims, potentially causing difficulty.
 Senders should be strongly encouraged to use a signature or opaque blob as suggested.
+No algorithm for creating such a signature or opaque blob is included in this standard since only the sender needs to validate the correctness of the hard-to-forge URL.

 # IANA Considerations

-IANA has been requested to add a new entry to the "Provisional Message Header Field Names" registry, to be made permanent if this proposal becomes a standard.
+IANA has registered a new entry to the "Provisional Message Header Field Names" registry, to be made permanent if this proposal becomes a standard.

     Header field name: Wrong-Recipient